 Nehemiah and his men focused on God's work instead of getting rich.
 That reminds us of Jesus' words, in Matthew 6:19-21, where He told us to store up treasures in heaven instead of here on earth where they are only temporary.
 We all have to examine ourselves to see what we are pursuing and where our heart is.

-Furthermore, a hundred and fifty Jews and officials ate at my table, as well as those who came to us from the surrounding nations.
-Each day one ox, six choice sheep and some poultry were prepared for me, and every ten days an abundant supply of wine of all kinds.
-In spite of all this, I never demanded the food allotted to the governor, because the demands were heavy on these people.
+There were 150 leaders and other Judeans who ate at my table, besides those who came to us from the surrounding nations.
+Every day one ox, six choice sheep, and fowl were prepared for me, and every ten days a supply of all kinds of wine.
+Yet in spite of all this, I never claimed the governor’s allowance, because the people were already bearing the heavy burden of their labor.

 Nehemiah is not bragging but he simply informs the rich people about what he was doing to help the poor.
 He gives a list of the animals and wine that he was having to pay for each day.
 He reminds them that, as the governor, he could have gotten it for free but instead was paying for it on his own because the people were already carrying a heavy burden.
 This is a good example for the leaders of our day who are Christians and have so much but see their brothers without food or shelter and do nothing.